Legal Communication in euchre, page 2

 Blocking and its relationship to communication

 Players that feel blocking is wrong are missing out.
 Because euchre such a fast moving game teams need every advantage they can get.
-Whenever the right is turned up and your partner passes, if you hold a strong hand in the turned-up suit you should be naming trump.
-All that is needed are a couple of trump and an ace or two.
+Whenever the right is turned up and your partner, in the 1st seat, passes, he is giving you information.
+It's up to you to use this information wisely.
+For example, if you hold a strong hand in the turned-up suit you should be naming trump.
+All that you need are a couple of trump and an ace or two.

 Passing and its relationship to communication